ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

-On top of this, we will layer attributes relevant to PRL: mailing addresses for each household (11); first, middle, and last names for each simulant (12); date of birth (13); intended-to-be-unique identification number modeling SSN that is missing for some and not actually unique for others (14); and periodic survey, census, and registry observations with realistic noise (15).
+On top of this, we will layer attributes relevant to PRL: mailing addresses for each household (11); first, middle, and last names for each simulant (12); date of birth (13);
+Social Security Number and Individual Taxpayer Identification Number (14);
+and periodic survey, census, and registry observations with realistic noise (15).

 Additional components we might want: time-dependent changes to